hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/accessible-posts.md

 * And so on.

 Generating _accessible content_ is the combinatorics problem of the above.
-Most commonly, accessibiliy is implemented by creating a "sensory backup" of the primary delivery of the content.
-For example, if the content is audio it will have a (visual) transcript.
-If the content is visual, it will have descriptive text that can be auditorily read.
+Most commonly, accessibility is implemented by creating a "sensory backup" of the primary delivery of the content.
+For example, if the content is audio, it will have a (visual) transcript.
+If the content is visual, it will have descriptive text that can be audibly read.
 And so on.

 The interpretation aspect content is where "sensory backups" alone fall short.
 If someone is a trauma survivor, having a "sensory backup" of the content does not